 Can the Bulgarian system be used for powerlifting?

-Of course.
+The short answer to the headline is: of course.
 The fundamental laws of biology and physics don’t change because you have decided to do other lifts.

 Whenever the question about using the Bulgarian system for powerlifting is brought up all kinds of negative responses come out of people who have no history of the system.
 Let’s address some of them.

-A common response you hear is that there’s no eccentric portion in the Olympic lifts but there are in the powerlifts.
-I don’t know what that has to do with anything because there isn’t one in the deadlift either which is the lift I imagine most people would be most worried about attempting maximal or near maximal attempts at such a frequent basis.
 Also there’s the fact that squats are trained the same way as the other lifts in the Bulgarian system and it does include an eccentric phase.
 And for the people claiming that weightlifters ”drop down in the squat” and powerlifters don’t, well, some may do and some may not.
 Not once have I been instructed to do so or heard anyone of the athletes in Bulgaria been instructed to do so.
 If you do, fine.
 If you don’t, fine.
 It doesn’t change the training.

-The powerlifting squat can’t be trained the same way as the Olympic squat
+The powerlifting squat is different from the Olympic squat

 Another argument I hear is that the powerlifting squat isn’t suited for high frequency.
 I must have missed the memo saying that all powerlifters squat the same way.
 Some squat with a wide stance, some with a close stance, some with the hands wide, some with the hands closer, some with the bar low, some with the bar high.
-If you squat in a way that you feel might lead to injury I suggest you consider changing your squat style.
+If you squat in a way you feel might lead to injury I suggest you consider changing your squat style.

 What about the bench press?

 Few people actually comment on the bench press for the Bulgarian system.
-I have used it myself and I know quite a few who have done the ”max everyday” (which isn’t really the truth about the system but that’s for another time) in the bench press and made great gains without any for of injuries whatsoever.
+I have used it myself and I know quite a few who have done the ”max everyday” (which isn’t really the truth about the system but that’s for another time) in the bench press and made great gains without any form of injuries whatsoever.

 Deadlifting a lot will kill you